-5 On the date as at which this compilation was prepared, the Children and Community Services Amendment Act 2010 Pt.
+5 On the date as at which this reprint was prepared, the Children and Community Services Amendment Act 2010 Pt.
 2 Div.
 2 had not come into operation.
 It reads as follows:

 Division 2 — Working with Children (Criminal Record Checking) Act 2004 amended